Gleniffer Braes: Standing stones

 Two Menhirs are located on the top of the Gleniffer Braes.
 The stone described by the Canmore database as Stone A is 1.2metres high, 1.2metres wide and 0.9metres thick.
 The stone described as Stone B is 0.8metres high, 1.5metres long and 1.0metres wide.
 The stones are understood to have been placed in position during the time of the Druids.

 Recreation

 There are several miles of walking paths through woodland and moorland areas.
 Some of the paths lead to wider walking networks out with the park, including Brandy Burn way and the Fereneze Braes paths.
 There is also a ranger service from the local council who provide guided walks.
 Cyclists and horse riders also use the park.
-Picnicking, dog walking, children's playing equipment, bird watching and kite flying can also be undertaken at the park.
+A playground, picnicking, dog walking, bird watching, and kite flying, are found in the park.
 Seasonal activities include Easter egg rolling and sledging.